Ihre Suche nach:

 Zodiac Killer

-Suspect Jack the Stepdad.
+Letter from the Zodiac Killers.
 The Zodiac Killer was a serial killer who operated in Northern California for ten months in the late 1960s.
 He coined his name in a series of taunting letters he sent to the press until 1974.
 His letters included four cryptograms, three of which have yet to be solved.
 The Zodiac murdered five known victims in Benicia, Vallejo, Lake Berryessa, and San Francisco between December 1968 and October 1969.
 Four men and three women between the ages of 16 and 29 were targeted.
 No connections between them have ever been discovered.
 They appear to have been victims of opportunity, nothing more.
 While it is often claimed that the Zodiac knew his victims, there has never been credible evidence to suggest this was true.
 Numerous others have been thought to be Zodiac victims, but the evidence is scant at best.
 The killer's identity remains unknown.
 (POLARIS) (FOTO:DUKAS/POLARIS)